nvdla/doc/doc/contents.rst

 * :doc:`sw/contents` -- an exploration of the software ecosystem that supports NVDLA.

-* :doc:`integration_guide` -- a guide for SoC integrators, including a walk-through of the NVDLA build infrastructure, NVDLA's testbenches, and synthesis scripts.
+* :doc:`hw/v1/integration_guide` -- a guide for SoC integrators, including a walk-through of the NVDLA build infrastructure, NVDLA's testbenches, and synthesis scripts.